Invariants and Home Spaces in Transition Systems and Petri Nets

 Then, the notion of invariance is described in Section \ref{sec: invariant} trying to sort out various definitions found in the literature.
 Mutual exclusion is described and analyzed as a first example of invariant in Section \ref{sec:mutex}.
 Then, this note focuses on how linear algebra relates to this basic notion in Computer Science, and how it can be used for extracting invariant properties from a parallel or concurrent system described by specific Transition Systems or Petri Nets.

-In Section \ref{subsec: semiflows}, semiflows, and the set $\mathcal{F^{+}}$ of all semiflows with non-negative coordinates of a Petri Net, the notions of generating sets, minimal semiflows, and minimal supports are then defined in Section \ref{sec: generating sets}.
-Moreover, in this section, it's important to relate semiflow theory to mathematical concepts from linear algebra, convex geometry, or discrete mathematics such as Sperner's theorem to provide with a bound for the number of minimal supports or Gordan's lemma about the existence of finite generating sets.
-This last connection has never before been attempted.
+In Section \ref{sec: semiflows}, semiflows, and the set $\mathcal{F^{+}}$ of all semiflows with non-negative coordinates of a Petri Net are introduced.
+The notions of generating sets, minimal semiflows, and minimal supports are then defined in Section \ref{sec: generating sets}.
+In this section, semiflow theory is shown to be related to mathematical concepts from linear algebra, convex geometry, or discrete mathematics such as Sperner's theorem to provide with a bound for the number $c$ of minimal supports or Gordan's lemma about the existence of finite generating sets.
+This last connection has never before been attempted before.

 The three decomposition theorems of Section \ref{sec: 3theorems} have been first published in \cite{M78}.
 Here, two of them are extended to better characterize minimal semiflows and generating sets over $\mathbb{N}$ and better covering $\mathbb{N}$, $\mathbb{Q^+}$, and $\mathbb{Q}$.
 They are at the core of this paper, since they have made it possible to consolidate results scattered in the literature in a meaningful way and are at the source of the new results presented in the following sections.